Getsafe is a digital insurance company and one of the leaders in the insurtech space.

 Filip Sobiecki: Can you both introduce yourselves?

-Anthony Meyer: I’m the VP of Engineering at Getsafe.
+Anthony Mayer: I’m the VP of Engineering at Getsafe.
 Before Getsafe, I worked mostly for Silicon Valley companies and spent some time working remotely for a German company in the marketing tech space.
 I’m originally from Germany, which is why I decided to move back here from the US.
 About a year ago, I got to meet some people from Getsafe, and realized there were some exciting opportunities in the space, so I jumped at the chance to join.

 Konrad Heimpel: I’m the VP of Product & Data at Getsafe and joined one and a half years ago.
 I took over the data team back then and also took over the product lead around half a year ago.
 I’ve spent my whole professional life between strategy consulting with a big focus on digital products, product management, and digital business models.